 PLACEMENT AND REMOVAL:

-All presenters for March 5, 2014, moring session (8:00 am-12:00 pm) must have their posters hung by 7:30am that day and, presenters for afternoon session (1:00-5:00 pm) must have their posters hung by 12:30pm that day.
-AFTER BEING JUDGED, POSTERS MUST BE taken down immediately to the ACB Lobby for the open presentations beginning at 5:00pm.
+All presenters for March 11, 2015, morning session (8:00 am-12:00 pm) must have their posters hung by 7:30am that day and, presenters for afternoon session (1:00-5:00 pm) must have their posters hung by 12:30pm that day.
+AFTER BEING JUDGED, POSTERS MUST BE taken down immediately.
 Any poster not hung or removed by this time will be disqualified- no exceptions.

-All presenters for March 6, 2014, must have their posters hung by 12:30pm that day and, AFTER BEING JUDGED, MUST BE taken down immediately to the ACB Lobby for the open presentations beginning at 5:00pm.
+All presenters for March 12, 2014, must have their posters hung by 12:30pm that day and, AFTER BEING JUDGED, MUST BE taken down immediately.
 Any poster not hung or removed by this time will be disqualified- no exceptions.

 Although some bulletin boards are larger, the maximum bulletin board space allowed for your poster will be 44"Vertical X 44" Horizontal.